Durwood Zaelke: 1978–1980: Special Litigation Attorney, U.S. Department of Justice

-1980 - 1989: Senior Attorney, Sierra Club Legal Defense Fund
+1980–1989: Senior Attorney, Sierra Club Legal Defense Fund

 Zaelke left the DOJ and headed north to Alaska in May 1980 to serve as the director and senior attorney for the Alaska office of the Sierra Club Legal Defense Fund (SCLDF) (now Earthjustice).
 His orders from Rick Sutherland, the Executive Director of SCLDF, were to show that cases could be won in Alaska – or to shut down the office in six months.

 One of his initial cases blocked what would have been the world's largest open pit molybdenum mine by Rio Tinto - Zinc Corporation in Misty Fjords National Monument, which would have dumped 60,000 tons of toxic tailings a day into the pristine waters of the fjord and its rich salmon streams.
 Zaelke's work helped conserve important resources in the Tongass National Forest, Admiralty Island National Monument, the Kodiak National Wildlife Refuge, among others.
 He also worked closely with the Tlingit village of Angoon on Admiralty Island, the last remaining traditional Tlingit village in the world, helping protect Angoon's traditional subsistence hunting lands from clear cut logging.

-After returning from Alaska, Zaelke directed the Washington, DC office of the Sierra Club Legal Defense Fund and founded their international program.
+After returning from Alaska, Zaelke directed the Washington, D.C., office of the Sierra Club Legal Defense Fund and founded their international program.